-In April 2014, a private laboratory services company completed a refinancing and dividend recapitalization while a government investigation and civil lawsuit were pending.
-The transaction was funded with US\$1.825 billion in senior secured credit facilities, including US\$1.775 billion in term loans marketed to institutional investors.2 The defendants acted as arrangers for the syndicated credit facilities.
+In April 2014, Millennium Health LLC Inc., a private laboratory services company, completed a refinancing and dividend recapitalization while a government investigation and civil lawsuit were pending.

+The transaction was funded with more than \$1.8 billion in senior secured credit facilities, including over \$1.7 billion in term loans marketed to institutional investors.[2]
+The defendants acted as arrangers for the syndicated credit facilities.

-The company filed for bankruptcy protection in November 2015, after being held liable for damages in a related civil lawsuit (in April 2014) and reaching a settlement with the government (in May 2015).
-A litigation trustee appointed by the bankruptcy court3 brought claims against the defendants in the US District Court for the Southern District of New York alleging, among other points, that the syndicated loans were securities under the state securities (or blue sky) laws of certain states, and that the defendants had violated such laws due to misstatements and omissions relating to the government investigation and the civil lawsuit in the marketing materials for the loans.4
+The company filed for bankruptcy protection in November 2015, after being held liable for damages in a related civil lawsuit in June 2014, and reaching a settlement with the government in May 2015.

+Marc Kirschner, a litigation trustee appointed by the U.S. Bankruptcy Court for the District of Delaware,[3] brought claims against the defendants in the U.S. District Court for the Southern District of New York alleging, among other points, that the syndicated loans were securities under the securities laws of certain states - also known as blue sky laws - and that the defendants had violated such laws due to misstatements and or sky laws - and that the defendants had violated such laws due to misstatements and omissions relating to the government investigation and the civil lawsuit in the marketing materials for the loans.[4]